Plan Your Summer Vacation Now

 There’s nothing quite like the view of the Green Mountains under a bright blue sky to put you in the mood for summer explorations, and there’s no better place than beautiful Bennington for a relaxing Vermont weekend.

-As you start making your summer travel plans, we want you to know that Bennington is open for business.
-The state of Vermont, along with our local government, shops, restaurants, and lodging establishments, are working together to suppress the spread of COVID-19 with a phased restart of our economy.
+As you make your summer travel plans, we want you to know that Bennington is open for business.
+The state of Vermont, along with our local government, shops, restaurants, lodging establishments, and citizenry have worked together to to continue to suppress the spread of COVID-19.

 Ready to explore summer in Bennington, Vermont?
 Here are some ideas to help you plan your trip:

 First, Find an Amazing Place to Stay in Bennington

 Bennington and the close surrounding area feature a number of welcoming hotels, inns, B&Bs, and other lodging establishments.
 Whether you want a taste of Vermont luxury, a downtown motel within walking distance of shops, or even a local campground, you’ll find a perfect vacation home base in Bennington.
 With accommodations to fit every budget, there’s no time like right now to escape to Vermont for a little rest and relaxation.

 To help make planning easier, check out our Bennington lodging directory where you’ll find the best places to tuck in for the weekend.

 Get Your Shopping Fix in Bennington’s Historic Downtown

 Discovering new and interesting shops is an exciting part of staying in a small town, and Bennington is full of surprises!
 From Vermont’s oldest independent bookstore to Bennington’s newest art gallery, you’re sure to find the perfect gift, outfit, or souvenir to bring home.

 Head downtown and enjoy local shopping at its finest.
 You can find a directory of our fabulous retail establishments here.